davidde/ethblox/LEARNING.md

 # Notes while building / learning
-## Deployment: Deno Deploy vs Vercel
+## Deployment: Vercel vs Deno Deploy vs Github Pages
 > [!NOTE]
 > This site was initially deployed to Vercel, but my free tier was canceled because of too much traffic.
-> I then wanted to migrate it to Github Pages, but this did not work out because Github Pages is only possible for static pages.
+> Wanting to migrate it to Github Pages, it initially did not work out because Github Pages is only possible for static pages.
 > Even though Nextjs has the ability to export static pages (with `output: 'export'` in nextConfig), this requires limiting the code to the featureset that supports static site generation:
 > When using `output: 'export'` Nextjs will throw the runtime Error `Page "/[network]/page" is missing exported function "generateStaticParams()", which is required with "output: export" config` because of the use of the dynamic route `[network]`:
-> - We could either switch to `output: 'standalone'`, but this is not compatible with Github Pages, meaning we should deploy to another hosting provider like [Deno Deploy](https://deno.com/deploy), [Render](https://render.com/), [Railway](https://railway.com/) or [Vercel](https://vercel.com/).
-See the [Nextjs Github](https://github.com/nextjs) for possible deploy templates.
+> - We could either switch to `output: 'standalone'`, but this is not compatible with Github Pages, meaning we should deploy to another hosting provider like [Deno Deploy](https://deno.com/deploy), [Render](https://render.com/) or [Railway](https://railway.com/).
+(See the [Nextjs Github](https://github.com/nextjs) for possible deploy templates.)
+I attempted using Deno Deploy, but this didn't work out because it is a total mess ...
-> - Or we could try to implement `generateStaticParams()` to statically generate the dynamic routes at build time.
+> - Or we could try to implement [generateStaticParams()](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) to statically generate the dynamic routes at build time.
 However, this is not possible due to the fact that there are dynamic routes that aren't known at build time, e.g. `mainnet/address/[hash]`.
+> - As a third option, we could implement [generateStaticParams()](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) for the `[network]` route, and switch to URL params for the other dynamic routes.
 >
-> As a consequence of all this, I will now document how to **deploy to Deno with Github Actions** (using `output: 'standalone'`).
+> I will now attempt to **deploy to Github Pages with Github Actions** (using `output: 'export'` and the third option above).

 ### 0. Is it possible to deploy a Nextjs project with `output: 'standalone'` in nextConfig to Github Pages?
 **NO!!!
-GitHub pages is a static host and `standalone` is not a static export!**
+GitHub Pages is a static host and `standalone` is not a static export!
+Github Pages explicitly requires `output: 'export'`!**

 There are 3 ways to deploy/host Next.js:
 - Node.js Server